 After a decade shaped by mobile penetration and alternative payment methods, e‑commerce in Latin America is now driven by user experience and instantaneity.
 And this goes through the payments industry, where multiple alternatives aiming at increasing revenues are no longer a trend but a must.

 It is already safe to say that we are living in the recurrence era.
 Everyone seeks that perfect and seamless user experience, from streaming services to gaming companies.
 The idea is simple: subscribing to a service must be as easy as texting or talking to someone – and, of course, safe.
 Alternative payment methods bundled into pay‑as‑you‑go options are crucial to achieving success in this new era in LatAm.
 We'll show you how some of the best companies are doing this.

 There's nothing more fluid in payments than completing a transfer in less than a second, free of charge, and with just a few clicks on your smartphone.
 That's exactly the delivered promise of PIX, Brazil's instant payments system which launched in 2020, as well as other initiatives in Peru, Argentina and Colombia.

 A handful of successful business cases that are disrupting e‑commerce in the region across different sectors.

 Complete agenda to be confirmed soon

-Activist for human rights and a leading advocate of Indian rights Rigoberta Menchú will share her view on ethno-cultural reconciliation in Latam.
+Activist for human rights and a leading advocate of Indigenous peoples rights Rigoberta Menchú will share her view on ethno-cultural reconciliation in Latam.

 Kiki leads digital strategy, business, and product innovation efforts, and will talk about the ultimate Mastercard projects based on the behavior of Latin Americans.